GabeScott/standard-works-vault/General Conference/2008 April - Faith of Our Father.md

 When the Quorum of the Twelve met in the upper room of the Salt Lake Temple to sustain President Monson as the 16th President of the Church, I marveled at the extraordinary abilities, wisdom, and spirituality of those who surrounded me.
 It made me recognize more clearly my own inadequacies.
 I love these fine men of great faith.
 I am grateful for the opportunity to raise my hand to sustain and pledge my support to them.
 I do love and sustain Elder Christofferson, the newest member of the Twelve.

-When the Lord called Frederick G. Williams to be a counselor to the Prophet Joseph Smith, He commanded him to “be faithful; stand in the office which I have appointed unto you; succor the weak, lift up the hands which hang down, and strengthen the feeble knees.”
-I believe this counsel applies to all who accept callings to serve in the kingdom of God—and certainly to me in this season of my life.
+When the Lord called Frederick G. Williams to be a counselor to the Prophet Joseph Smith, He commanded him to “be faithful; stand in the office which I have appointed unto you; succor the weak, lift up the hands which hang down, and strengthen the feeble knees.”[^1] I believe this counsel applies to all who accept callings to serve in the kingdom of God—and certainly to me in this season of my life.

+## A Prophet of God and Our President

 I would like to say a few words about President Thomas S. Monson.
 Some years ago, President Monson came to a regional conference in Hamburg, Germany, and it was my honor to accompany him.
 President Monson has a remarkable memory, and we talked about many of the Saints in Germany—I was amazed that he remembered so many so well.

-President Monson asked about Brother Michael Panitsch, a former stake president and then a patriarch, who had been one of the stalwart pioneers of the Church in Germany.
+President Monson asked me about Brother Michael Panitsch, a former stake president and then a patriarch, who had been one of the stalwart pioneers of the Church in Germany.
 I told him that Brother Panitsch was seriously ill, that he was bedridden and unable to attend our meetings.

 President Monson asked if we could pay him a visit.